 - Review your coverage limits.
 If your policy matches the state minimum requirements, you may want to raise the limits to protect your new family’s financial future.
-A $20,000 limit on personal injury protection, for instance, won’t go very far to pay your medical bills if you’re involved in a serious accident.
+For example, A $20,000 limit on personal injury protection won’t go very far to pay your medical bills if you’re involved in a serious accident.
 Here’s a rule of thumb from the Wall Street Journal: “Make sure you’re covered for an amount equal to the total value of your assets (Add up the dollar values of your house, your car, savings and investments).”

 - How many cars do you and your partner own?
 Many insurers offer a multi car discount for households with more than one vehicle.

-- Get quotes from multiple carriers (or use compare.com) in order to compare multiple auto insurance rates.
+- Get quotes from multiple carriers (or use compare.com) to compare multiple auto insurance rates.
 You’re going to find a cheaper rate if you compare many insurers.

 What if your spouse has a bad driving record?

-If your new husband or wife has a long string of traffic violations or something as serious as a DUI, you may find yourself paying more for car insurance after you’re married.
-Nevertheless, it will probably be cheaper to insure both you and your spouse with one policy, rather than keeping separate policies.
-Compare auto insurance quotes for both options from a variety of insurers.
+That’s a tough conversation.
+Just like bad credit, debt, or a messy relationship history, if your partner has several traffic violations or a DUI, car insurance might become more expensive after you’re married.
+Nevertheless, it will still probably be cheaper to insure both you and your spouse with one policy.
+The best route to take is to compare both options with several carriers.

 Here’s the good news: You’re married!
 You can now work together to improve your spouse’s driving record.
 Driver education classes are one way to reduce insurance premiums.
 Another option is to have your spouse drive the oldest, cheapest car in the household.